 In 1966, a fledgling school ten years old, a university in name only, became a university in fact, thanks to a gift, in 1964, of $7,500,000 by the Blakley-Braniff Foundation, which allowed the formation of the Braniff Graduate School.
 The first programs offered were master's degrees in Art, English, and Business Administration, and a Ph.D. in Politics and Literature.
 Each of these had a distinctive character setting it apart from other programs, both locally and nationally.

-The program in Business Administration – now the Graduate School of Management – established its defining and ground-breaking principle of innovative, practice-based education, having actual businessmen teaching potential businessmen.
+The program in Business Administration – now the Satish and Yasmin Gupta College of Business – established its defining and ground-breaking principle of innovative, practice-based education, having actual businessmen teaching potential businessmen.
 Responding to the needs of the expanding and changing Dallas-Fort Worth area, it grew rapidly and developed its own administrative and teaching structure.
-Nearly 13,000 degrees have been awarded through Graduate School of Management programs.
+Nearly 13,000 degrees have been awarded through College of Business programs.

 Other early graduate programs initiated what is now the complex of offerings known as the Braniff Graduate School of Liberal Arts.
 The Art Department soon added the sixty-credit M.F.A., the terminal degree for studio artists, to its initial M.A. program.
 It is one of only two M.F.A. studio art programs offered by Catholic institutions in the United States.
 It has become an influential force because of the fundamental soundness and sophistication of its program, arising from the convictions that an artist is also a craftsman who must acquire technical control of his or her medium, and that an artist's inspiration comes from an informed and particular response to his or her place in time supported by a knowledge of the history and theory of art.
 Studio art graduates head and staff art faculties in colleges and universities throughout the country.